 Let’s get straight to the point.
 Do you realize that almost all of us spend practically every moment of our life to become happy?
 You may say you are working for others’ happiness, but, with hardly any exception, the driving force behind such acts is to find personal satisfaction in doing so.
 So it comes down to the same self-centered happiness.

 If you don’t agree, consider this.
 You are trying to make someone happy at the cost of your own happiness.
 Who is that someone you are trying to make happy?
 Is he or she dear to you?
 Would you do the same hard work to make that person happy if he or she belonged to some other party who you don’t like?
-If the answer is in yes, or even close to it, I guess you get the point.
+If your answer to the second question is No, or even close to it, I guess you got the point.
 It’s about your own happiness, covered with unidentified selfishness.

 And this is the reason our hard-earned happiness does not last.
 In absence of real happiness we have taken to fake happiness.
 All of us want to believe that the world is great but all of us know it is not.
 All of us want to believe happiness surrounds us but every honest observer knows it doesn’t.